-- 1. The approach for predicting rock thermal properties from sonic log data accounting for thermal anisotropy, rock heterogeneity, in situ temperature, pressure, and saturation via the regression analysis was developed and tested for organic-rich shales of the Bazhenov Formation. - 2.
-The developed approach was extended via the application of advanced machine learning algorithms, involving additional well-log data and integrating the data on rock thermal properties inferred from continuous thermal core logging.
-The extended version of the approach was tested on representative experimental data from the heavy-oil field and yielded high performance. - 3.
-The sensitivity study of the regression models for predicting rock thermal properties of gradient boosting revealed that the sonic, neutron and density logs are the most important when predicting both thermal conductivity and volumetric heat capacity. - 4.
-The approach for predicting rock thermal properties accounting for thermal anisotropy, rock heterogeneity, in situ temperature, pressure, and saturation via the advanced theoretical modelling was developed and also tested for organic-rich shales of the Bazhenov Formation. - 5.
-The approach for assessing uncertainty in the correction factor of the Krischer-Esdorn model of thermal conductivity was suggested and tested.
-The approach basis on the application of the partial-derivative method.
-The developed approach is not constrained only to the Krischer-Esdorn model.
-It can be applied for assessing uncertainty in correction factors of Lichtenecker-Rother and Lichtenecker-Asaad models.
+- 1. An approach for predicting rock thermal properties from sonic log data accounting for thermal anisotropy, rock heterogeneity, in situ temperature, pressure, and saturation via the regression analysis was developed and tested for organic-rich shales of the Bazhenov Formation. - 2.
+The developed approach was extended by applying advanced machine learning algorithms, involving additional well-log data and integrating the data on rock thermal properties inferred from continuous thermal core logging.
+The extended version of the approach was tested on representative experimental data from the heavy-oil field and yielded successful results. - 3.
+From comparison of measured and predicted profiles of rock thermal properties it can be concluded that thermal conductivity for parallel and perpendicular direction to the bedding plane and volumetric heat capacity using the developed regression and theoretical model-based approaches can be predicted with uncertainties of less than 10%, 15%, 10% (for 0.95 confidential probability level), respectively.
+In most cases, the regression model-based approach yields more precise determinations of rock thermal properties than theoretical model-based. - 4.
+The sensitivity study of the regression models for predicting rock thermal properties from gradient boosting revealed that the sonic, neutron and density logs are the most important pieces of information when predicting both thermal conductivity and volumetric heat capacity. - 5.
+An approach for predicting rock thermal properties also considering thermal anisotropy, rock heterogeneity, in situ temperature, pressure, and saturation through advanced theoretical modelling was developed and also tested for organic-rich shales of the Bazhenov Formation.

-- 6. The developed approaches (regression and theoretical modelling based) were unified and presented within the novel well-defined-well-log based technique for determining rock thermal properties.
-The developed workflow bases on application of advanced thermal core logging technique that provides continuous non-contact non-destructive profiling of thermal conductivity (principal components of thermal conductivity) and volumetric heat capacity on full-diameter cores, core plugs, and broken cores.
-The comparison study of the effectiveness of the novel WLBT and commonly used Deming approach at predicting thermal conductivity accounting for thermal anisotropy revealed that the novel WLBT provides essentially more precise predictions of thermal conductivity components for both parallel and perpendicular directions to the bedding plane. - 7.
-The developed WLBT for determining rock thermal properties was implemented within the geothermal investigations of two prospecting wells and allowed us registering detailed vertical variations of formation thermal properties and heat flow density within non-coring intervals and obtaining vast-rock thermal properties and heat flow density data for regional basin and petroleum system modelling.
+- 6. An approach for assessing uncertainty in the correction factor of the Krischer-Esdorn model of thermal conductivity was suggested and tested.
+The approach relies on the application of the partial-derivative method.
+The developed approach is not limited only to the Krischer-Esdorn model.
+It can be applied for assessing uncertainty in correction factors of Lichtenecker-Rother and Lichtenecker-Asaad models. - 7.
+The developed approaches (regression and theoretical modelling based) were unified and presented within the novel well-defined well-log based technique (WLBT) for determining rock thermal properties.
+The developed workflow is based on the application of advanced thermal core logging technique that provides continuous non-contact non-destructive profiling of thermal conductivity (principal components of thermal conductivity) and volumetric heat capacity on full-diameter cores, core plugs and broken cores.
+The comparison between WLBT and the commonly used Deming approach for predicting thermal conductivity accounting for thermal anisotropy revealed that WLBT provides more precise determinations for parallel and perpendicular directions to the bedding plane essentially. - 8.
+WLBT was applied to geothermal investigations of two prospecting wells and allowed us registering detailed vertical variations of formation thermal properties and heat flow density within intervals where cores were unavailable.
+This yielded estimations of intervals and obtaining vast rock thermal properties and heat flow density data for regional basin and petroleum system modelling.

-The research findings disclosed qualitatively new framework for well-log based determination of rock thermal properties accounting for thermal anisotropy, heterogeneity, in situ saturation, temperature and pressure within the well-defined technique.
-The developed WLBT for determining rock thermal properties grounded on the application of an advanced experimental basis.
-The testing on representative experimental data from various hydrocarbon field, including organic-rich shales and heavy-oil field evidence the effectiveness of the developed WLBT for determining rock thermal properties.
-The implementation of the novel WLBT for determining rock thermal properties within the geothermal investigations allowed us obtaining new data on vertical variations of heat flow density and formation thermal properties and enhancing the quality of the subsequent studies of hydrocarbon fields in the understudy areas.
+The research findings disclosed a qualitatively new framework for well-log based determination of rock thermal properties.
+The developed WLBT for determining rock thermal properties relies on the application of an advanced experimental basis.
+Testing on representative experimental data from various hydrocarbon field, including organic-rich shales and heavy-oil field highlights the effectiveness of the WLBT for determining rock thermal properties.
+The implementation of WLBT for determining rock thermal properties within the geothermal investigations allowed us to obtain new data on vertical variations of heat flow density and formation thermal properties and opened new perspectives to subsequent studies on the hydrocarbon fields in the study areas.